barsoom/devbook/README.md

 ## Styleguide

-We aim towards a consistent style so we don't waste time repeatedly arguing over unimportant things.
+We aim towards a consistent and document style so we don't waste time arguing over unimportant things with one another, or with ourselves.

 ### General